edubart/lester/README.md

-# Lusted
+# Lester

 Minimal Lua test framework.

-Lusted is a minimal unit testing framework for Lua with a focus on being simple to use.
+Lester is a minimal unit testing framework for Lua with a focus on being simple to use.

 It is highly inspired by [Busted](http://olivinelabs.com/busted/) and [Lust](https://github.com/bjornbytes/lust).